codefresh-io/steps/incubating/aqua/README.md

-# cfstep-aqua
+## Overview
-Codefresh Step for Aqua Docker Image Scans
+Codefresh Step for Aqua Docker Image Scans.
+The step adds an image from Codefresh internal Docker [registry](https://codefresh.io/docs/docs/docker-registries/codefresh-registry/) to Aqua CSP.

+## Requirements

+ - the Aqua CSP is deployed and publicly available.
+ - the Codefresh internal registry is added to the Aqua installation.

+## The steps arguments

 | ENVIRONMENT VARIABLE | DEFAULT | TYPE | REQUIRED | DESCRIPTION |
 |----------------------------|----------|---------|----------|---------------------------------------------------------------------------------------------------------------------------------|